vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 For each LP transfer $(1-p_i^n) \times \text{ amount in LP-per-market fee account}$ to their general account with a transfer type that marks this as the "LP net liquidity fee distribution".

 Tranfer all unpaid-out rewards left in LP-per-market fee accounts into a temporary (one per market) bonus distribution account.
-Record its balance to be `B`.
+Record its balance to be $B$.
 Let $b_i := (1-p_i^n) \times w_i$ and renormalise $b_i$s so that they sum up to $1$ i.e.

 $$